Sakurajima – 桜島

 In addiction, thanks to the fertility of the terrain, because of the minerals contained in magma, rare species of plants grow here.

-I will now introduce some of the spots I visited in Sakurajima and I most recommend:
+We will now introduce some of the spots we visited in Sakurajima and we most recommend:

 This observatory is located 380 m high above the sea level, and it is possible to behold Sakurajima’s eastern crater from here.

 There is no doubt Sakurajima’s nature has been worshipped by men from the ancient times.
-At Kurokami Shrine two thirds of the torii are buried by the ashes, and this was probably caused by the 1914 eruption.
+At Kurokami Shrine two thirds of the torii gate are buried by the ashes, this was caused by the 1914 eruption.

 You can enjoy this hot spring, where the water is warmed up by Sakurajima’s caldera located beneath it.
 Thanks to the wide, bright window you can contemplate the landscape while taking a warm bath.